-Most crimes are divided into two main categories: felonies and misdemeanors.
+Most crimes in South Carolina can be divided into two main categories: felonies and misdemeanors.
 Generally:

 Federal vs. State Prosecution – The rules change depending on whether the crime is charged in State or Federal Court.
 Most criminal matters are dealt with in state courts unless: